romdotzip/JoshsItemsRoR2/README.md

    - Description: Restores 1 broken Delicate Watch on use.
 After 6 uses, the equipment cooldown increases by 30%.
    - \+ Fully functional
    - \- Prefab doesn't display in the logbook yet
+- <ins>**Josh’s Drones**</ins>
+   - Not an item, but makes drones work way better
+   - Better drone AI.
+Drones attack the enemy you ping, or go to the place you ping
+   - \- Does not do anything yet

 ## Future work
 - <ins>**Josh’s Laptop**</ins> (green item)